-Matrices S may be used, as it is defined in (8) for any triangle $\tau \in M(p)$, to construct the objective function associated to M(p) and, then, solve the optimization problem.
+Matrix S, as it is defined in (15), might be used to construct the objective function associated to M(p) and, then, solve the optimization problem.
 Nevertheless, this procedure has important disadvantages.
-First, the optimization of M(p), working on the true surface, would require the imposition of the constraint $p \in \Sigma$.
-It would complicate the resolution of the problem because, in many cases, Σ is not defined by a smooth function.
-Moreover, when the local mesh M(p) is on a curved surface, each triangle is sited on a different plane and the objective function, constructed from S, lacks barriers.
+First, the optimization of M(p), working on the true surface, would require the imposition of the constraint $p \in \Sigma$ .
+It would complicate the resolution of the problem because, in many cases, $\Sigma$ is not defined by a smooth function.
+Moreover, when the local mesh M(p)is on a curved surface, each triangle is sited on a different plane and the objective function, constructed from S, lacks barriers.
 It is impossible to define a feasible region in the same way as it was done at section 3.
-Indeed, all the positions of the free node, except those that make $\det(S) = 0$ for any triangle, produce correct triangulations of M(p).
-However, there are another unacceptable positions of the free node.
+Indeed, all the positions of the free node, except those that make det(S) = 0 for any triangle, produce correct triangulations of M(p).
+However, for many purposes as, for example, to construct a 3-D mesh from the surface triangulation, there are unacceptable positions of the free node.